 4. The Irish population – a drastic decline

-By the time Ireland finally became a republic in 1921, half of its population was already abroad or had died of disease or starvation, leading to a century-long population decline.
+By the time Ireland finally became the Irish Free State in 1921, half of its population was already abroad or had died of disease or starvation, leading to a century-long population decline.

 3. Matters could have been handled differently – closing the ports